-For Fathers Day, we’d like to unpack what makes a typical tool dad.
-I’m sure everyone immediately has an image in their head of what they think a tool dad looks like or the scientifically named Toolis Dadus.
-Dads are an interesting species that have a very distinct look and sound.
+We’d like to unpack what makes a typical tool dad for Father’s Day.
+I’m sure everyone immediately has an image of what they think a tool dad looks like or the scientifically named Toolis Dadus.
+Dads are a fascinating species that have a very distinct look and sound.

 Appearance of Toolis Dadus

 Perhaps you’ve just entered the world of fatherhood, and you want to fit in with the other dads.
 Becoming part of the pack is a very delicate game.
-In order to blend in, you need to look the part.
-We’ve provided the general anatomy of the common tool dad to assist you.
+To blend in, you need to look the part.
+We’ve provided the general anatomy of the standard tool, and Dad will assist you.

 Baseball Cap